|Coal-Fired Power Plants||en español|

 Coal-fired power plants account for 81 percent of the electric power industry's greenhouse gas emissions, which contribute to global warming and climate change.
 The most significant greenhouse gas emitted by coal-fired power plants is carbon dioxide.
 They also emit smaller amounts of methane and nitrous oxide.

 The hazardous air emissions from coal-fired power plants cause serious human health impacts.
-Arsenic, benzene, cadmium, chromium compounds, dioxins, formaldehyde, and nickel are listed as carcinogens in the Twelfth Report on Carcinogens published by the National Toxicology Program.
-Furans, lead, and toluene are listed as reasonably anticipated to be carcinogens in the Twelfth Report on Carcinogens.
+Arsenic, benzene, cadmium, chromium compounds, TCDD dioxin, formaldehyde, and nickel compounds are listed as carcinogens in the Fourteenth Report on Carcinogens published by the National Toxicology Program.
+Furan and lead are listed as "reasonably anticipated to be human carcinogens" in the Fourteenth Report on Carcinogens.

 Hazardous air pollutants emitted by coal-fired power plants can cause a wide range of health effects, including heart and lung diseases, such as asthma.
 Exposure to these pollutants can damage the brain, eyes, skin, and breathing passages.
 It can affect the kidneys, lungs, and nervous and respiratory systems.
 Exposure can also affect learning, memory, and behavior.

 Mercury pollutes lakes, streams, and rivers, and accumulates in fish.
 Nearly all fish and shellfish contain mercury.
 People who eat large amounts of fish from mercury-contaminated lakes and rivers, including Native Americans, are at the greatest risk of exposure to mercury.